What is tummy time?

 - Prone on Lap: Place baby face-down across your lap.

 - Eye to Eye: Bend down so you are level with baby.
 Offer additional support by placing a rolled-up blanket under baby’s chest and shoulders.

 Every minute that your baby spends on their tummy will make a difference.
 If you have done plenty of tummy time with baby, but are concerned they are not meeting their milestones, bring your concerns to the baby’s pediatrician or a health care provider.

-Morgan Bryant, PT, DPT has a doctorate is physical therapy, practice owner of Matrix Rehab, LLC, wife and mother of 2.
+Morgan Bryant, PT, DPT has a doctorate in physical therapy, and is the owner of Matrix Rehab, LLC, a wife, and mother of 2.